 • GED Program

 The GED Program helps parenting teen moms take a vital step toward self-sufficiency by earning their high school equivalency certificate.
 Because this program features one-on-one instruction and tutoring versus a classroom model, it has an 80% graduation rate.
-Teen moms move at their own pace, which is important as our average participant has achieved a 9th grade level of education.
+Teen moms move at their own pace, which is important as our average participant dropped out of school in the 9th grade.
 Career assessment is provided after GED certification is achieved.
 Hope House also covers the cost of GED testing.

 • College & Career Program